 The OUCC took issue with the sufficiency of the information provided by NIPSCO for three projects.
-However, in its November 30, 2017 Docket Entry response, the OUCC indicated its concern with two of the projects had been addressed by Mr. Mooney's rebuttal testimony.
-With respect to the third project (Project ID S36), the OUCC reiterated the concern expressed by Mr. Golden that it did not have sufficient evidence to conclude NIPSCO had sufficiently investigated the project for identifying an adequate scope and reasonable estimate.
-In his rebuttal testimony, Mr. Mooney explained that project priorities and circumstances evolve over time, at which time the best estimate should be updated.
-He explained the original estimate used the small unit costs because it was reflective of the best information known at the time.
-However, feedback from engineering now indicates the project is better represented by a large unit cost estimate due to scope and complexity.
-While we understand Mr. Golden's concerns, the estimate in question is for 2019 and has been further developed since the original estimate was proposed based on updated information and consistent with NIPSCO's practice of engineering projects 18-24 months in advance of execution.
+In its November 30, 2017 response to a docket entry question, the OUCC responded that its concern with two of the projects had been addressed by Mr. Mooney's rebuttal testimony.

+With respect to the other project (Project ID S36), as Mr. Mooney explained in his rebuttal testimony, project priorities and circumstances evolve over time, at which time the best estimate should be updated.
+He explained that in this circumstance, the project is better represented by a large unit cost estimate due to scope and complexity.
+Not updating the cost estimate using the most currently available information would be unreasonable.
+In its November 30, 2017 response to a docket entry question, the OUCC reiterated the concern expressed by Mr. Golden in its case-in-chief.
+While we understand Mr. Golden's position concerning support for updated cost estimates, we find Mr. Mooney's rebuttal testimony to be persuasive.
+The estimate in question is for 2019 and has been further developed since the original estimate was proposed based on updated information and consistent with NIPSCO's practice of engineering projects 18-24 months in advance of execution.
 We have previously explained our expectation that NIPSCO provide updated information when it becomes available, and we accordingly find that NIPSCO's updated estimate for Project ID S36 for 2019 represents the best estimate of the cost of the project and is reasonable and appropriate.